hopsoft/hero/README.md

 ### Key take aways

 - The implementation aligns perfectly with the requirements.
+  *This means that developers and business folks can talk the same lingo.*
 - The formula is composed of smaller steps that are interchangable.
   *This means we are poised for changing requirements.*
 - Each step implements the interface `def call(context)`